 To exercise any of your rights detailed above you can contact us as detailed below:

-We take the privacy of your personal information very seriously.
-If you ever feel you need to complain about how we’ve handled your personal information and data you can contact us as below.
+We take the security and confidentiality of information very seriously.
+If you ever feel you need to complain about how we’ve handled your information and data you can contact us as below.

 Via its website: https://ico.org.uk

 We reserve the right to alter this privacy notice at any time.
 Such alterations will be posted on our website.
 You can also obtain an up-to-date copy of our privacy notice by contacting us as above.

 Should you object to any alteration, please contact us.